mthdr/tom-quickshell-sysmon/README.md

 1. Update the unique container block instance element title (`id: diskWidgetX`).
 2. Add your custom visual descriptive drive label string (`text: "Drive Model Type"`).
 3. Set your contextual layout partition path display subtitle (`text: "(/path)"`).
 4. Inject your true system mount path string down to the core engine module (`mountPoint: "/target"`).
+This is used for partition used, and will look the device to get IO stats.
 5. In some virtualization cases you may need to set the disk device (`mountDev: "nvme0n1p3"`).
+Start with this blank, only set this if you know you need to.

 Ensure any new widget `id` tags you initialize are registered up into the top compositor window masking table structure (`mask: Region { ... }`) to enable correct backdrop window transparency clip-outs!